ilios/user-guide/courses-and-sessions/courses/course-leadership.md

 Course Leadership is part of the new permissions model.
 Course Directors, Course Administrators, and Student Advisors are added here.
 Course **Directors** and **Administrators**  have similar rights - to maintain any and all aspects of this Course.
 It is a matter of specifying whether the user is an administrative user using Ilios to maintain the Course or if the user is actually a Director.

+## Student Advisors

-**Student Advisors** are able to download any and all Learning Materials from a Course to which they have been given this role.
+Users given the role of Student Advisor are able to download any and all Learning Materials from a Course to which they have been given this role.
 They will need to navigate the Calendar in order to access these resources.
 In other words, their Week at a Glance, Activities, and calendar feed will NOT contain all of the learning events of their assigned Courses; but the Learning Materials will be available for them to review to assist other students.

 Refer to the [permissions matrix](https://www.dropbox.com/s/431sdj2bfoi3v1f/Ilios%20New%20Default%20Permissions%20Matrix.pdf?dl=0) for more information on these updated permissions.
 After exposing the Course Details, Course Leadership is the next functional area below the Course Summary Details section.